Hrovatin/Hrovatin.github.io/_tabs/about_me.md

 was the chance to describe my battles with `matplotlib` and how I survived them in this [tutorial](https://scanpy.readthedocs.io/en/stable/tutorials/plotting/advanced.html).
+Since I had written the first draft, others have also improved this tutorial.

 Besides that, figuring out with my colleagues how to make concept figures that save the reader